Last Updated on October 31, 2023

 Troy Lee Design is best known for its stylish mountain bike gears with striking designs and looks.
 That includes their mountain bike gloves line, specifically, the Troy Lee Designs Air.

-The company claims that these are heavily researched and are meticulously designed and tested before going through mass production.
-This makes it a great choice if you want to have breathable gloves, light, or if you want to look cool and in trend.
+The company claims these are heavily researched, meticulously designed, and tested before mass production.
+This makes it a great choice if you want to have breathable mountain bike gloves, light, or if you want to look fantastic and in trend.

-It features a single-layer palm structure that has mapped laser holes for maximum breathability.
-This is further supported by the micro-mesh material that improves ventilation and makes it cooler when worn.
+It features a single-layer palm structure with mapped laser holes for maximum breathability.
+This is further supported by the micro-mesh material that improves ventilation and makes your hands feel cooler when worn.

-- This is one of the best-looking mountain bike gloves you’ll find in the market.
+- This is one of the best-looking mountain bike gloves in the market.
 You also have a lot of design options to choose from.

 - It is very breathable on your hands because it has a lot of holes and ventilation.
 The fabric is also thin.

-- It’s not the most durable gloves out there because of its thin fabric material.
+- It’s not the most durable glove because of its thin fabric material.

 - The price is also a bit high for its quality.

 100% is another top brand when it comes to mountain bike gear.
-Take for example the 100% Brisker, their flagship glove line that features a low-profile design.
+Take, for example, the 100% Brisker, their flagship glove line with a low-profile design.

-It’s the best choice if you’re riding in cold weather because of its thick fabric material and fully enclosed design.
-These winter gloves allow it to provide great insulation capabilities that block out moisture from forming on your hands.
+It’s the best choice for riding in cold weather because of its thick fabric material and fully enclosed design.
+These winter gloves provide excellent insulation capabilities that prevent moisture from forming on your hands.

 The Brisker features an adjustable TPR wrist enclosure that easily hooks up and ensures a proper fit.
 The top hand also has a lightly insulated soft shell that warms your hands in cold conditions.